 5. Furnish great (or at least functional) equipment

-It's hard to say you appreciate your team if they're using outdated, barely functional equipment, and sitting in beat up furniture built by the lowest common denominator.
+It's hard to say you appreciate your team if they're using outdated, barely functional equipment.

 6. Prioritize personal outreach